Mariakhae44/Learn-SQL/README.md

 |----------------|--------------|-------------------|
 | Death Magnetic | 2008         | 74.76666593551636 |

+MY ANSWER:
+SELECT a.name AS 'Name', a.release_year AS 'Release Year', SUM(s.length) AS 'Duration' FROM albums AS a
+JOIN songs AS s ON a.id = s.album_id
+GROUP BY s.album_id
+ORDER BY Duration DESC
+LIMIT 1;

 ### 7. Update the Release Year of the Album with no Release Year
 [Solution](solutions/7.sql)